RelaxAdviser

 Visual effects

 The first shots look real.
-Stitch was created completely on a computer, but he has a natural appearance because he has a fur texture.
+The team created Stitch entirely on a computer but gave him a natural look with detailed fur texture.
 It also reflects the Kauai sunlight.
 His paw prints leave wet prints on the kitchen floor.
 Real stunt rigs make the action look big, from a funny chase through the farmers market in Hilo to a slow motion fall on a wave on the north shore.
 Quyen Tran shoots in warm natural light instead of bright teal and orange colors so the green of taro fields and the blue of the Pacific really stand out without looking fake.
 When the screen opens up to reveal a spaceship hovering over the Nai Pali Coast, the effect feels earned, not cheap.

 Tone and humor